 Our curriculum supports the mental well-being of all pupils.
-Additional support is also provided by our nominated key person, who is available throughout the day to discuss any children's concerns; we have a selection of programmes within school, e.g. bereavement counselling or art therapy.
+Additional support is also provided by our nominated key person, who is available throughout the day to discuss any children's concerns; we are able to deploy programmes within school, e.g. bereavement counselling or art therapy.
 When further expertise and additional appropriate agencies are required, parents are invited to support a referral.